Audience menu for:

 Procurement will assist with group travel, generally more than three people.
 Travel agencies may offer value and lower cost for larger groups.
 A sponsoring organization may have negotiated the lowest cost travel and accommodations options for an event.
 Each event shall be reviewed on a case by case basis.

 It is the policy of HCC that all actual or prospective bidders, respondents, offerors, or contractors that believe they have been aggrieved by the solicitation or award of a purchase order or a contract be offered administrative adjudication.

-Any party that believes it is aggrieved should seek resolution of their complaints initially with the Assistant VP for Procurement.
+Any party that believes it is aggrieved should seek resolution of their complaints initially with the Director for Procurement.
 Such complaints must be submitted in writing.